GiovanniGrieco/corsaro.github.io/about.md

 Giovanni Grieco (most used aliases on the net: *corsaro*, *corsaroquad*) is a young software programmer, born in 1996 in Bari, Italy.
 He's a great dreamer, [try-to-be] a poet, a full of inspiration man and a very sentimental one.
 He wants to revolutionise the world one day with technology, to improve human being and its lifestyle.

 On the *real world* he's the typical *good [crazy  and foolish] guy*.
-He attends the scientific lyceum (no guys, I study Latin, not I.T.), he loves friendships, falling in love and writes poetry, lots of poetries.
-He is also recently discovering the good sides of reading... with an iPad (thanks to the iPad I've started reading (I hate books!)).
+He attends the scientific lyceum (no guys, I study Latin, not I.T.), he loves friendships, falling in love and writing poetry, lots of poetries.
 He also loves exploration.

 On the *virtual world* he's known as *corsaro*.